HazardousPeach/hazardouspeach.github.io/_posts/2015-10-15-improving-accuracy-summation.md

 some things, and then subtract all of the same things.
 But in floating point numbers, we get the error of the addition!
-Since we first do the addition, losing some precision as our number gets too big to hold the smaller bits of item_i, but then subtract the big part away again, and then subtract the item, we only have the parts of the number that were rounded off.
+Since we first do the addition, losing some precision as our number gets too big to hold the smaller bits of the item, but then subtract the big part away again, and then subtract the item, we only have the parts of the number that were rounded off.